Home » Wiki » CER vs CRT Files: How to Convert from CRT to CER and CER to CRT

 certutil -decode input.cer output.crt

-Using Windows Certificate Manager
+Certificate Manager GUI:

-Converting CER and CRT on Linux
+How to Convert CER and CRT on Linux

 The openssl command provides an easy way to convert certificates between CER and CRT on Linux and Unix systems: